ihsn/DataArchivistGuide/index.rst

    -  Survey budget and other key planning documents

-   -  Powerpoint presentations and other related material
+   -  PowerPoint presentations and other related material

 -  Computer programs (used for data entry, editing, tabulation and analysis)